 Lifecycle stage and demand

-Exploration Environmental Assessment & Permitting Design, Construction & Operations Mine Closure & Aftercare
+Exploration Environmental Assessment and Permitting Design, Construction and Operations Mine Closure and Aftercare

-• == ••

 Environmental Assessment & Permitting: Mining companies need to understand what impact they may have on the air quality around the operation and what impact this air quality might have on people and the environment.
 As part of the permitting process it is necessary to establish what the baseline is, and to demonstrate that this will not be materially affected when mining operations are underway and when the mine is closed and rehabilitated.
 Sampling will be required over a wide area and will typically be governed by dispersion modelling.
 A 10 km2 area may be taken as typical for monitoring of ambient air for a mid-size mining operation.
 Within this 10 km2 area in the order of 10 to 20 sampling points may be established.
-There are sulphur (CO_x, NO_x and SO_x).
+There are subplur (CO_x, NO_x and SO_x).
 Individual metal parameters within the air column can also be determined.
 The amount of particulate that falls out on to the ground can be measured on a per m2 basis (typically 'X' mg/ m2/day).
-Minimum levels of detection can be taken from 'Technische Anleitung zur Reinhaltung der Luft', which is a comprehensive document issued by the German government, which describes air quality standards.
-This document, commonly referred to as the 'TA Luft', is used by many countries and organisations as a reference for air quality.
+Minimum levels of detection can be taken from 'Technische Anleitung zur Reinhaltung der Lutt', which is a comprehensive document issued by the German government, which describes air quality standards.
+This document, commonly referred to as the 'TA Lutt', is used by many countries and organisations as a reference for air quality.

 Design, Construction & Operations: Mining operations will have point source air emissions from ventilations shafts, processing plants, labs, power plants etc. Measuring the quantity of different parameters emitted into the atmosphere (gaseous and solid) is an important aspect for mining companies to manage their potential environmental impact.
-Typical parameters are COx, NOx, SOx, Particulate, H2S.
-The area required to be assessed will be dependent on the footprint of the mining operation and could be 1 km2 to 10 km2.
+Typical parameters are Co_x, NO_x, SO_x, Particulate, H2S.
+The area required to be assessed will be dependent on the footprint of the emission and acould be 1 km2 to 10 km2.
 Air emissions can result in transboundary impacts on air quality beyond the site boundary.
 The extent of transboundary impact depends on the nature of the emission and also prevailing weather conditions and geographic features.
 Given the mobility of air emissions, an area of hundreds of km2 may need to be monitored.
-Air emissions will take place on a continuous basis.
-Many air emissions will be stable and infrequent measurement of monthly to quarterly will be sufficient.
+Air emissions will be table and infrequent measurement of monthly to quarterly will be sufficient.
 Other emissions will be more variable and subject to disruption, these would ideally be measured on a continuous basis.
-In addition to point source air emissions, mines will have significant fugitive air emissions, these can be plumes from pit blasts, dust from vehicular movement, dust blow off TSF / WRD, and fires.
+In addition to point source air emissions, mines will have significant fugitive emissions, mines ecan be plumes from pit blasts, dust from vehicular movement, dust blow oft TSF / WRD, and fires.
 Monitoring for fugitive emissions is an important aspect for mining companies to manage their potential environmental impact.
-This fugitive monitoring can also be used to identify sources of emission and implement corrective actions (including identifying spontaneous combustion fires and arrange to have these extinguished).
-The frequency required for monitoring this parameter is site specific.
-In many instances monthly would be sufficient but in particular for the identification of spontaneous combustion continuous monitoring would be of benefit
+This fugitive monitoring can also be used to identify sources of emission and implement corrective actions (including identifying spontaneous combustion continuous monitoring would be of the identification of spontaneous combustion continuous monitoring would be of the identification of spontaneous combustion continuous monitoring would be of the identification of spontaneous combustion continuous monitoring would be of the identification of spontaneous combustion continuous monitoring would be of the identification of spontaneous combustion continuous monitoring would be of the identification of spontaneous combustion continuous monitoring would be